Contents of this post

 Delivering product to buyers is still a major hurdle for any new eCommerce startup.
 Keeping in mind that eCommerce logistics is different from traditional deliveries of goods because there are no middle-men involved in the final delivery of the product to customers doorstep.

 The critical element in an eCommerce logistics is the last mile delivery of the product to the customer.
 Several eCommerce startups failed because of their last mile delivery capability.
-You can either own or outsource the eCommerce logistics service.

 Taxation was another big hurdle in India till the introduction of GST, before GST for any startup, taxation was a major factor for less growth rate of eCommerce in India as compared to developed countries like USA and UK.
 In those countries, tax slabs are uniform for all sectors whereas tax structure of India was variable from product to product and region to region.
 This factor was responsible for creating accounting problems for any eCommerce business because eCommerce is not limited to product categories or regions.